Lets Manipulate Structured Data With The Help of

 Additional main feature of Spark comprise:

 The Spark core is balanced by set of influential, high-level library which could be flawlessly used in similar application.
-These libraries at present comprise SparkSQL, MLlib, Spark Streaming, as well as GraphX.
+These libraries at present comprise SparkSQL, MLlib, Spark Streaming, as well as Spark GraphX.
 Added Spark library and extension are at present under development also.

 Apache Spark’s features